-The Adam Robert Doub Memorial Scholarship - Established in October 2004 by his sister, Misty Doub, in loving memory of Adam - an annual award made to a student involved in university and community activities.
+The Adam Robert Doub Memorial Scholarship - Established in October 2004 by his sister, Misty Doub, in loving memory of Adam - an annual award made to a student involved in University and community activities.

-The Dugout Scholarship - Established by Dr. E. Conyers O'Bryan Jr., in April 1978 - an annual award to assist studentathletes who show outstanding ability in baseball.
+The Dugout Scholarship - Established by Dr. E. Conyers O'Bryan Jr., in April 1978 - an award to assist FMU student-athletes who show outstanding ability in baseball.

-The Joseph Benjamin DuRant Scholarship - Established in December 1995 by Mr. DuRant in honor of his friend Mr. John McInnes and in recognition of Mr. DuRant's commitment to education and to improving the quality of life for the citizens of Florence.
+The Joseph Benjamin DuRant Scholarship - Established in December 1995 by Mr. DuRant in honor of his friend Mr. John McInnes - an award made in recognition of Mr. DuRant's commitment to education and to improving the quality of life for the citizens of Florence.

-The Joseph Benjamin DuRant Athletic Fund - Established in January 2003 by Mr. DuRant to assist student-athletes.
+The Joseph Benjamin DuRant Athletic Scholarship - Established in January 2003 by Mr. DuRant - an award to further educational opportunities for student-athletes in the pursuit of an undergraduate degree at FMU.
+Preference is given to students from Florence County.

-The Lorenzo Dow and Alice C. Eagles Memorial Scholarship - Established in August 1979 by Mrs. Lorenzo D. Eagles Sr., family and friends in memory of Lorenzo Dow Eagles Sr. - an award made to recognize the scholastic merits and achievements of a deserving student from the Greater Pee Dee region.
+The Dow and Alice Eagles Memorial Scholarship - Originally established in August 1979 by Mrs. Lorenzo D. Eagles Sr., family and friends in memory of Lorenzo Dow Eagles Sr. and revised in March 2006 following the death of Alice C. Eagles - an award made to recognize the scholastic merits and achievements of a deserving student from the Pee Dee region.